Rajput Regiment: 1947-48 Jammu & Kashmir Operations

-The left flank of C Coy gave an easy approach to the enemy.
+The left flank of C Company gave a straightforward approach to the enemy.
 This sector was defended by Nk.
 Jadunath Singh and his section.
-The enemy after failing in the frontal attacks switched the main effort on this sector.
-Jadunath Singh effectively directed the fire of his Bren gun, rifles and grenades.
-The enemy, however still continued to advance.
-Jadunath Singh rushed out of his defensive position throwing hand grenades and firing his Sten gun, taking the enemy by surprise and forcing them to withdraw to regroup.
-The enemy charged again, but Jadunath Singh again stood firm and charged out.
-He was wounded this time but the attack failed again.
-By this time his section had suffered heavy casualties.
-The enemy attacked again and Jadunath Singh charged out for the third time, firing his Sten gun and hurling grenades.
-He was hit by two bullets, one in the head and another in the chest and at last fell.
+The enemy, after failing in its frontal attacks, shifted its main effort to this sector.
+Jadunath Singh effectively directed the fire of his Bren gun, rifles, and grenades.
+The enemy, however, still continued to advance.
+Jadunath Singh rushed out of his defensive position, throwing hand grenades and firing his Sten gun, taking the enemy by surprise and forcing them to withdraw to regroup.
+The enemy charged again, but Jadunath Singh stood firm and charged out once more.
+He was wounded this time, but the attack failed again.
+By this time, his section had suffered heavy casualties.
+The enemy attacked again, and Jadunath Singh charged out for the third time, firing his Sten gun and hurling grenades.
+He fell after being hit by two bullets, one in the head and another in the chest.
 The enemy had lost heart after this and withdrew, leaving behind a large number of dead and wounded.
 For his gallantry, Jadunath Singh was posthumously awarded the Param Vir Chakra.